Tak783/end-ios/README.md

 ### App Presentation Layer (explained)
 Application Layer: Where apps Mac, iOS, iPadOS, Watch OS projects and exist and present feature-level components.
 The apps are supported by lower level components.
-* RoundUp app: App for saving based on round-up of weekly transactions

 ## Improvements